rmmorrison/chatterbox/README.md

 `DISCORD_TOKEN=<token> java -jar target/chatterbox-0.0.1-SNAPSHOT.jar`

 As with running under Docker, without explicit database configuration the bot will start using an in-memory database which is lost when the application stops.
 For non-test use, database configuration is **mandatory**.
 See the above section on Docker deployments for a reference on what environment variables are recommended.

+## Command Registration

+Slash commands by default are registered with Discord on a global level, not a per-server level.
+If the bot detects a debugger is attached, or the property `discord.forceGuildRegistration` (environment variable `DISCORD_FORCEGUILDREGISTRATION`) is set to `true`, then commands will be registered to each server individually.
+Global registration is recommended by Discord, but may take up to an hour to reflect changes in clients.